 China surpassed the United States as the worlds’ largest goods trading economy in 2013.
-The total value of China’s imports and exports had amounted to around four trillion U.S. dollars in 2013, a 7.6 percent increase from a year earlier.
+The total value of China’s imports and exports amounted to around four trillion U.S. dollars that year, a 7.6 percent increase from a year earlier.

 A trade surplus occurs when exports of a country exceed its imports.
 It leads to a net inflow of domestic currency from foreign countries.
 The trade balance is a major growth factor for an economy.
 As a consequence of running a large trade surplus, China holds a vast amount of foreign exchange reserves.
 Foreign exchange reserves may be viewed as a sign of national strength, but also represent a form of forced savings on the people.
-China used to be the largest surplus economy in the world.
-However, it was replaced by Germany in 2013, according to the International Monetary Fund (IMF).
+China was the country with the highest trade surplus of approximately 535 billion U.S. dollars as of 2020.